-Once you’ve identified a specific need within your industry, try using your skills to create a scalable online course that others can purchase and learn from.
+Once you’ve identified a specific need within your industry, try using your skills to create a scalable online course that your target customer can purchase and learn from.
 As education continues to shift to a more digital format and people start favoring the idea of learning directly from domain experts, your ways to monetize your skills with digital content are only going to increase in number.
 As you’re starting out, creating online courses can be as simple as putting together screenshare tutorials, audio recordings, and video-based walkthroughs that help take your customers from start to finish on a given topic.
 Check out my course on starting a profitable side business, for inspiration.

 To expand your reach and grow your brand, get your online courses in front of new audiences through online education platforms like General Assembly, CreativeLive, and Skillshare.
 These websites already have built-in audiences that are primed for learning new skills online, and by establishing your rapport there, you’ll have many more opportunities to launch new digital product-based and consulting businesses.

 Another one of my favorite digital products are eBooks.
 These are great side business opportunities because they give you a scalable way to help and educate others on a given topic.
 Writing an “ultimate guide” style eBook on a specific topic within your industry is also one of the best ways to start branding yourself as an expert, which will afford you many more long-term opportunities to monetize your advice.